MisterMoody/twigTemplates/README.md

 All `<nav>` links are written in a logical order so that the statement can direct the user to a desired page using the `render()` method as illustrated below:
 > `echo $twig->render('xxx.twig', ['nav' => $nav]);`

-The setup for this system spans three pages and utilizes a routing strategy that is extensible by simply copying the entire `elseif () {}` statement and modifying page names.
+The setup for this system spans three pages and utilizes a routing strategy that is extensible by simply **copying the entire `elseif () {}` statement and modifying page names**.
 This topic is thoroughly explained in the self-titled section below.

 ### The `templates/` Folder
 The ```templates/``` folder is **a storage facility for the basic layout of a site, and template content that the layout template inherits**.
 The only kind of files that exist here end with the `.twig` extension.